 The goal should also be to explain what the business was in the past and how it evolved.

-Actually, the most important part of a brand story is the business’s vision.
+The most important part of a brand story is the business’s vision.
 Its future.

 GOAL: The goal is to help potential customers to get to know your business and understand the story behind its brand.

-The “Success Stories” page is a landing page where a business highlights its greatest successes and the best results.
+Speaking of which, the “Success Stories” page is a landing page where a business highlights its greatest successes and the best results.

-As a matter of fact, to help potential clients decide whether to hire your business’s service or buy your products, it’s necessary to provide them with so-called trust elements.
+To help potential clients decide whether to hire your business’s service or buy your products, it’s necessary to provide them with so-called trust elements.

 Some of those elements are the following three: